Day Tripper: Background and inspiration

 "Day Tripper" was written early in the Rubber Soul sessions when the Beatles were under pressure to produce a new single for the Christmas market.
 John Lennon wrote the music and most of the lyrics, while Paul McCartney contributed some of the lyrics.
 Lennon based the song's guitar riff on that from Bobby Parker's "Watch Your Step", which had also been his model for "I Feel Fine" in 1964.
 In a 1980 interview, Lennon said of "Day Tripper": "That's mine.
 Including the lick, the guitar break and the whole bit."
-In the 1997 book Many Years from Now, McCartney claims that it was a collaboration but Lennon deserved "the main credit".
+In the 1997 book Paul McCartney: Many Years from Now, McCartney claims that it was a collaboration but Lennon deserved "the main credit".

 Lennon described "Day Tripper" as a "drug song" in 1970, and in a 2004 interview McCartney said it was "about acid" (LSD).
 The song title is a play on words referring to both a tourist on a day-trip and a "trip" in the sense of a psychedelic experience.
 Lennon recalled: "Day trippers are people who go on a day trip, right?
 Usually on a ferryboat or something.
 But [the song] was kind of ... 'you're just a weekend hippie.'
 Get it?"
 In Many Years from Now, McCartney says that "Day Tripper" was about sex and drugs; he describes it as "a tongue-in-cheek song about someone who was ... committed only in part to the idea.
 Whereas we saw ourselves as full-time trippers ..."

 During the sessions for Rubber Soul, a rift was growing between McCartney and his bandmates as he continued to abstain from taking LSD.
 After Lennon and George Harrison had first taken the drug in London early in 1965, Ringo Starr had joined them for their second experience, which took place in Los Angeles when the Beatles stopped there during their August 1965 US tour.
-Given McCartney's continued abstinence, author Ian MacDonald says that the song's lyric may well have been partly directed at him, as does music journalist Keith Cameron.
+Given McCartney's continued abstinence, author Ian MacDonald says that the song's lyrics may well have been partly directed at him, a perspective shared by music journalist Keith Cameron.

 When writing and recording their new songs, the Beatles drew on their experiences from the recent US tour.
 Throughout the summer, soul music had been one of the dominant sounds heard on American radio, particularly singles by acts signed to the Motown and Stax record labels.
 Author Jon Savage writes that in the British pop scene of late 1965, American soul music was "everywhere", and the Beatles readily embraced the genre in both "Day Tripper" and the Rubber Soul track "Drive My Car".
 According to MacDonald, Lennon possibly came up with the riff in an effort to improve on the Rolling Stones' 1965 hit single "(I Can't Get No) Satisfaction", which similarly showed the influence of Stax soul.